mozilla/legal-docs/en/firefox_privacy_notice.md

 __Campaign and referral data__: This helps Mozilla understand the effectiveness of our marketing campaigns.
 {: #referraltracking }

 Firefox by default sends Mozilla HTTP data that may be included with Firefox’s installer.
 This enables us to determine the website domain or advertising campaign (if any) that referred you to our download page.
 Read the [documentation](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/environment.html#attribution) or [opt out](https://support.mozilla.org/kb/desktop-attribution-privacy) before installation.

-Firefox by default also sends marketing campaign data to Adjust, our analytics vendor, which has its own [privacy policy](https://www.adjust.com/terms/privacy-policy/).
+Firefox by default also shares de-identified marketing campaign data to our campaign marketing vendors to measure and improve our marketing campaigns.
+This includes Adjust, which has its own [privacy policy](https://www.adjust.com/terms/privacy-policy/).
+It also includes Google.
 Campaign data includes a Google advertising ID or Android ID, IP address, timestamp, country, language/locale, operating system, and app version.
 Read the [documentation](https://dictionary.telemetry.mozilla.org/apps/fenix?itemType=metrics&page=1&search=adjust).
 {: #thirdparty }

 ---